About Carlos Franco

 For Buena Park

-He currently serves as Vice Chair for the Human Relations Committee for the City of Buena Park with efforts to embrace social justice.
+Recently he served as Vice Chair for the Human Relations Committee for the City of Buena Park with efforts to embrace social justice.

-He’s the youngest Board Member for Giving Children Hope, which helps serve vulnerable children and families, and leads the NextGen Committee, which aids in the continuous mentorship of young adults towards upward mobility.
+He was the youngest Board Member for Giving Children Hope, which helps serve vulnerable children and families, and leads the NextGen Committee, which aids in the continuous mentorship of young adults towards upward mobility.

 With a lifetime of service centered around Buena Park, Carlos Franco now hopes to give back in another way to a community that has given him so much.
 He is running for City Council, where he will continue to bridge gaps across cultures, generations, and experiences in the city where his family first put down their roots.
 Carlos humbly asks for your support and your vote.